Canada’s high-value payment system

 Find all Lynx rules and procedures in our Rules Centre.

 Lynx is designed as an open and accessible system to capture most of the value exchanged daily through the payment system in Canada; there are no minimum volume or value requirements for participation.
 Any deposit-taking financial institution that is a member of Payments Canada can participate in Lynx, provided it maintains a settlement account at the Bank of Canada, has the facilities to pledge collateral to the Bank of Canada for Lynx purposes and meets certain technical requirements set out in the Lynx Rules.
 Each participant must also be a member of SWIFT.

 One of the safest, most efficient ways to move money from your account into someone else's is to send a wire payment through your financial institution.
 Lynx is used to move these funds between participating financial institutions.
 When sending a wire payment for business or personal matters, it’s important that specific and complete information is provided to the sending financial institution.
-To learn more about wire payments, please read our consumer and business payment guides.
+To learn more about wire payments, please read our payment guides.

 Journey to Lynx